sidpremkumar/Gira/README.md

 # JiraClient
-Sadden by the news that Atlassian will be deprecating support for their Jira macOS app, we decided to try to build our own!
+Saddened by the news that Atlassian will be deprecating support for their Jira macOS app, we decided to try to build our own!

 ## Developing